Files Disappeared From External Hard Drive

 Accidental Formatting

 The process of formatting wipes data from a drive.
-Fortunately, just like with accidental file deletion, formatted files are still living somewhere in your file system.
+But if it was a quick format (which is usually the default), it doesn’t actually erase the files themselves.
+It just removes the file system’s index that tells your computer where everything is stored.
 That means you can still recover data from a formatted hard drive.

 Wear and Physical Damage